queryluke/masseffect-5e-data/data/edges/REP_not-by-my-hand.md

       max:
         type: mod
         value: cha
-    shortDesc: add your Charisma modifier to another creature's ability check, if it can see or hear you
+    shortDesc: >-
+      Whenever a creature that can see or hear you makes an ability check, it gains +{{ chaMod }}.
   - type: action
     resource:
       max:
         type: mod
         value: cha
     shortDesc: >-
-      when you take the Help action, add your Charisma modifier to the creature's next ability check or attack roll it makes before the start of your next turn
+      Whenever you take the Help action, the creature you aid gains a +{{ chaMod }} bonus to the roll, in addition to advantage.
 ---
 When another creature that can see or hear you makes an ability check, you may add your Charisma modifier to the roll.
 Alternatively, in combat, whenever you take the Help action, you may add your Charisma modifier to the first attack